cds-snc/simplify-privacy-statements-V2/README.md

 ## Deployment

 - The current default build and deploy is through GCP CloudBuild and Cloud Run.
 The `cloudbuild.yaml` will not work out of the box, so it will need to be tweaked as well as the permissions set correctly in GCP.
-[This link](https://cloud.google.com/run/docs/continuous-deployment-with-cloud-build#continuous) explaines the required steps to set up Cloud Run properly.
+[This link](https://cloud.google.com/run/docs/continuous-deployment-with-cloud-build#continuous) explains the required steps to set up Cloud Run properly.

 ## Goals